Uniformly Bounded State Estimation over Multiple Access Channels: Preliminaries of Nonstochastic Information

 \subsection{Uncertain Variables, Unrelatedness and Markovianity}

-Consider the sample space $\Omega$.
-An \emph{uncertain variable} (uv) $X$ consists of a mapping from $\Omega$ to a set $\mathcal{X}$ \cite{nair2013}.
+Consider the sample space $\Omega$ as shown in Fig.~\ref{fig:notionUV}.
+A uv $X$ consists of a mapping from $\Omega$ to a set $\mathcal{X}$ \cite{nair2013}.
 Hence, each sample $\omega\in\Omega$ induces a particular realization $X(\omega)\in \mathcal{X}$.
 Given a pair of uv's $X$ and $Y$, the \emph{marginal}, \emph{joint} and \emph{conditional ranges} are denoted as

 The dependence on $\Omega$ will normally be hidden, with most properties of interest expressed in terms of operations on these ranges.
 As a convention, uv's are denoted by upper-case letters, while their realizations are indicated in lower-case.
 The family $\left\{\llb X|y\rrb: y\in\llb Y\rrb\right\}$ of conditional ranges is denoted $\llb X|Y\rrb$.